Home Warranty HVAC Coverage: What's Included, Limits & Replacement Rules

 • Monthly filter replacements.
 Dirty filters cause preventable wear on motors and coils.

 • Annual professional servicing.
-Most providers recommend (and some require) yearly tune-ups by a licensed technician.
+Most providers recommend (and some require) yearly tune-ups by a licensed technician, which typically run $90 to $180 per visit.

 • Manufacturer maintenance guidelines.
 Not following the manufacturer's upkeep schedule can void claim eligibility.

 If you've had a professional HVAC tune-up in the past year, keep the receipt.
 It can be your best defense if a warranty company tries to deny a claim for "lack of maintenance."
-For a complete maintenance compliance checklist, visit our home warranty maintenance requirements guide.
-Be aware that pre-existing conditions, unauthorized repairs, and policy home warranty exclusions are other major reasons claims get denied.
+For a complete maintenance compliance checklist, visit our maintenance requirements guide.
+Pre-existing conditions, unauthorized repairs, and other policy exclusions are the other major reasons claims get denied.

 Best Home Warranty Companies for HVAC Coverage

-Based on coverage limits, refrigerant inclusion, and overall plan flexibility, here are the top picks for 2026:
+Based on 2026 coverage limits, refrigerant inclusion, and overall plan flexibility, here are the top picks:

-1. American Home Shield, best for clearly published $5,000 per-system cap, unlimited refrigerant on ShieldPlatinum, and no age restrictions
+1. American Home Shield, best for a clearly published $5,000 per-system cap across all three tiers, unlimited refrigerant on ShieldPlatinum, and coverage for systems of any age.

-2. First American Home Warranty, best for higher-than-average per-system HVAC caps
+3. First American Home Warranty, best for comprehensive HVAC scope with an optional annual tune-up add-on.

-4. Choice Home Warranty, best budget option with solid HVAC coverage at lower monthly premiums
+6. Choice Home Warranty, best budget option with solid HVAC coverage at lower monthly premiums.

-For more detail on plan structures, inclusions, and exclusions beyond HVAC, visit our complete home warranty coverage guide.
+For more detail on plan structures, inclusions, and exclusions beyond HVAC, visit our complete home warranty options guide.

 Frequently Asked Questions